 Let’s go over some of the key takeaways:

 - Only use separate lists for completely different stakeholders in your business

 - Fewer lists will enable you to treat your contact database with more flexibility

 - Use tags and filters to differentiate between subscribers on the same list

 We covered some possible cases where using different lists is a sensible thing.
 Depending on your business there can be other scenarios to use multiple lists.

 At Automizy, we make it easy for you to get started with email marketing automation.
-Our goal is to help you maximize the conversions from your email subscribers.
+Our goal is to help you maximize conversions from your email subscribers.
 If you don’t have an Automizy account yet, you can register right now for free.